 You’ve successfully set up triggers and emails, taking some amount of manual work off your plate.
-But to be successful with email automation, you have to be continually pulling levers to improve the effectiveness of your emails and make them more engaging for your readers.
+But to be successful with email marketing automation, you have to be continually pulling levers to improve the effectiveness of your emails and make them more engaging for your readers.
 Here are a few tips on doing that.

 With email automation, comes the unsaid challenge of not sounding robotic in your customer communication.
 You’ll leave your customers disinterested, and even annoyed in some cases if you’re just sending plain templatized communication their way.